benjaminbrindle/benjaminbrindle.github.io/_pages/research.md

 ## PhD Research at Johns Hopkins University

-I am currently working with my advisor Dr. Nicolas Charon on unsupervised clustering methods for datasets of time series of unequal lengths.
+I am currently working with Dr. Nicolas Charon and Dr. Matteo Malgaroli on unsupervised clustering methods for datasets of time series of unequal lengths and sampling rates.
 Publication to follow.

 ## Undergraduate Research at Lehigh University
 **Senior Thesis**: [_A Mathematical Understanding of Red Blood Cell Dynamics_](/files/Benjamin_Brindle_Thesis.pdf) with Dr. Miranda Teboh-Ewungkem